-A partner program, also called a channel partner program, is a business strategy that vendors use to encourage value-added resellers (VARs), managed service providers (MSPs), consultants, systems integrators (SIs), original equipment manufacturers (OEMs) and distributors to sell the vendor's product and associated services.
+A partner program is a business strategy vendors use to encourage channel partners to recommend or sell the vendor's products and associated services.

 Channel partners can span multiple business model types, such as value-added resellers (VARs), managed service providers (MSPs), cloud computing consultants, systems integrators (SIs), original equipment manufacturers (OEMs), independent software vendors (ISVs) and distributors.Content Continues Below

 Most major IT vendors have partner programs, including Cisco, Citrix, Dell EMC, Hewlett Packard Enterprise (HPE), IBM, Microsoft, Oracle, Salesforce, SAP, Apple and VMware.
 But numerous smaller vendors also operate such programs, as channel partners give them more feet on the street.